leetemil/dotfiles/wsl/README.md

 There is no official WSL distro for NixOS, but the community have one here https://github.com/nix-community/NixOS-WSL
+- install the NixOS-WSL, i.e. download the latest and greatest `nixos.wsl` from the [release page](https://github.com/nix-community/NixOS-WSL/releases)
 - on your fresh WSL install, clone this repo with:
 ```sh
 $ nix-shell -p git --run 'git clone https://github.com/leetemil/dotfiles.git'